B-Roux/momlib/docs/index.md

 - The `momlib.graph` submodule is still under construction - avoid depending on it in cod that needs to not break in subsequent versions of this library!
+- I am planning on moving my development environment for this project to Debian, starting whenever Python 3.10 is made available on the Debian repositories.
+This will ensure that the most up-to-date version of this library will be compatible with the most recent Python release on Debian, as opposed to ensuring compatibility with the most recent release of Python as a whole.

 # License